SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    but you can't mutate their associated values in place, and tuples can't have methods.

+..
+Methods behave like self is passed to the method as inout because, under the hood, that's exactly what happens.

 A mutating method on a structure has write access to ``self`` for the duration of the method.
 For example:

-.. docnote:: This behaves like self is passed to the method as inout
-             because, under the hood, that's exactly what happens.

 .. testcode:: memory-player-share-with-self